 In 1883, the Archdiocese of Boston opened St. Joseph's School, the first French-speaking school in the Archdiocese, to help preserve the traditions and culture of Lowell's French-Canadian community.
 Built in the Italianate style, the brick building rises three stories above a raised basement finished in granite with a prominent wood cornice featuring paired brackets.

-The adjacent three-story tall red brick convent was built in 1911 and was designed in the Colonial Revivial style.
+The adjacent three-story tall red brick convent was built in 1911 and was designed in the Colonial Revival style.